ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Only allowing access from applications that use modern authentication
 * Only syncing to PCs joined to a specific domain

-On deletion of a user’s account content will be deleted.
+On deletion of a user's account content will be deleted.
 The deletion period can be customised however it is recommended that the data be archived in an external system or migrated to a SharePoint Site.

 Table 130 Content Migration Design Decisions for all agencies and implementation types.